GenesysCloudBlueprints/send-message-transcript-by-email/blueprint/index-draft.md

 To run this blueprint solution in your organization, change to the `/terraform` folder and issue the following commands:

- * `terraform init` - This command initializes a working directory that contains the Terraform configuration files.
+ * `terraform init` - Initializes a working directory that contains the Terraform configuration files.

- * `terraform plan` - This command executes a trial run against your Genesys Cloud organization and shows you a list of all the Genesys Cloud resources it creates.
+ * `terraform plan` - Executes a trial run against your Genesys Cloud organization and shows you a list of all the Genesys Cloud resources it creates.
 Review this list and make sure that you agree with the plan before you continue to the next step.

- * `terraform apply --auto-approve` - This command creates and deploys the necessary objects in your Genesys Cloud account.
+ * `terraform apply --auto-approve` - Creates and deploys the necessary objects in your Genesys Cloud account.
 The `--auto-approve` flag completes the required approval step before the command creates the objects.
 After the command successfully completes, you see the output of the entire run along with the number of objects that Terraform successfully created.

  Keep the following points in mind: